 Advances in Genetic Toxicology and Integration of in vivo Testing into Standard Repeat Dose Studies

-The Office of Pesticide Programs (OPP) is committed to using current state-of-the-science methods to enable a more effective and efficient testing and assessment paradigm for chemical risk management.
-OPP is also committed to reducing the number of animals used in testing while still producing a reliable safety assessment of pesticide chemicals.
+EPA's pesticide program is committed to using current state-of-the-science methods to enable a more effective and efficient testing and assessment paradigm for chemical risk management.
+We are also committed to reducing the number of animals used in testing while still producing a reliable safety assessment of pesticide chemicals.

 There have been a number of recent advances in the area of genetic toxicity testing that would reduce animal usage and still provide the necessary information for an assessment of the genotoxic potential of substances (Ref 1, 2).